Using Computational Genomics to Investigate Human Disease

 Visually-driven Genomics

-Our software development approach prioritizes intuitive and interactive visual presentations of complex genomic data, making our software broadly accessible, regardless of computational expertise.
+We are developing highly visual, intuitive tools for real-time genome data browsing, disease variant prioritization, and metagenomics.
+Our approach prioritizes intuitive and interactive visual presentations of complex genomic data, making our software broadly accessible, regardless of computational expertise.

 Software